 The maturity lifecycle gives a rough roadmap.
 Two prerequisites should be in place before even thinking about formal evals:

 Prerequisite: Observability.
 Every source I read emphasized this: add tracing and logging from the very first prototype.
 Capture inputs, tool calls, intermediate reasoning, and outputs.
 You cannot evaluate what you cannot observe, and meaningful error analysis is impossible without traces.
 This is the foundation everything else builds on.
-For the cleaning agent, that means logging every pandas_transform call, its parameters, and the result, not just the final output.

 Whatever I am already testing manually during prototyping should go directly into the eval dataset.
 If I am copy-pasting a CSV into the agent and eyeballing the output, that CSV and my mental “looks correct” criteria are the first eval case.
 Formalizing them early creates a regression safety net as the agent evolves.